Hurricane Sandy Remapping Project

 The methodology for the Hurricane Sandy Remapping Project is described in a notice the Service published in the Federal Register on March 12, 2018 (83 FR 10739).
 This project makes significant progress towards fulfilling the statutory requirement to modernize the entire set of CBRS maps (Pub.
 L. 109-226).
 The modernization effort will correct mapping errors affecting property owners; add new qualifying areas to the CBRS; and provide more accurate and accessible CBRS data for planning coastal infrastructure projects, habitat conservation efforts, and flood risk mitigation measures.

-The public review for this project will be conducted in two separate batches.
-The first batch includes Delaware, Massachusetts, New Hampshire, and New Jersey.
-The second batch includes Connecticut, Maryland, New York (Long Island), Rhode Island, and Virginia.
+The public review for this project was conducted in two separate batches.
+The first batch included Delaware, Massachusetts, New Hampshire, and New Jersey.
+The second batch included Connecticut, Maryland, New York (Long Island), Rhode Island, and Virginia.
 Please see the links below for additional information on each batch.

-Following the public review period, the Service will make appropriate adjustments to the boundaries based on public comments, CBRA criteria, and objective mapping protocols.
-We will then prepare final recommended maps for Congressional consideration.
+Now that the public review periods have closed, the Service will make appropriate adjustments to the boundaries based on public comments, CBRA criteria, and objective mapping protocols.
+We will also prepare summaries of and responses to the comments received along with final recommended maps for Congressional consideration.
 The revised CBRS boundaries (including proposed removals and proposed additions) will only become effective once the revised maps are adopted into law by Congress.